Cheapest local fixed energy tariffs for UK homes 2026

 FAQs: cheapest local fixed energy tariffs (UK, 2026)

-Are fixed tariffs always cheaper than variable?
+Are fixed tariffs cheaper than the price cap right now?

 What does “local” mean for energy tariffs?